RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 />

-WisBlock series modules are not only for the rapid implementation of engineering prototypes, but it is also designed for massive production-ready applications.
+WisBlock series modules are not only for the rapid implementation of engineering prototypes but it is also designed for massive production-ready applications.
 The modules can be used together with RAK industrial protective housing to create products ready for industrial environments.
 Under the unified management of WisDM, a complete end-to-end IoT solution is formed by aggregating data of wireless nodes through the RAK industrial gateways.

 <rk-img
   src="/assets/images/wisblock/rak5005-o/datasheet/2.wisblock-applications.png"